 Getting small business insurance can be tricky, but you need that peace of mind.
 Shop around and get quotes from several insurance companies if you want, but whatever you do, don’t skip this step.

-5. Determine what chimney sweep equipment and tools to buy
+6. Purchase chimney sweep equipment and tools

 The exact equipment you need depends on what services you plan to offer.
-That said, here’s a list of chimney sweep equipment and tools you’ll probably need at some stage in your business.
+That said, here’s a list of chimney sweep equipment and tools you’ll probably need at some stage in your business:

 Chimney Sweep Supplies and Materials